Psalm 132

 Notes

 The psalm opens with the verb זְכוֹר — "remember!" — a bold imperative addressed to God.
 In the Psalter, to call on God to "remember" is not to suggest he has forgotten; it is to invoke his covenant faithfulness, urging him to act in accordance with what he has pledged.
 The same appeal drives psalms of lament like Psalm 74:2 and Psalm 89:47.
-Here it is the memory of David's devotion, his עֻנּוֹתֽוֹ — his "afflictions, sufferings" — that the psalmist presents before God.
+Here the psalmist presents the memory of David's devotion — his עֻנּוֹתֽוֹ, his "afflictions, sufferings" — before God.
 The word comes from the root עָנָה ("to be afflicted, humbled"), and it encompasses the whole burden of distress David carried in his zeal to find a home for the ark.

-Verses 3–5 express David's vow in hyperbolic terms that are characteristic of Hebrew vow-language.
+Verses 3–5 cast David's vow in the hyperbole characteristic of Hebrew vow-language.
 He will not sleep — not in his house, not on his bed, not at all — until he has found the LORD a resting place.
 The word מִשְׁכָּנוֹת in verse 5 is a plural of מִשְׁכָּן — "dwelling-place, tabernacle" — the same word used for the wilderness tabernacle.
 David is not merely seeking a storage room for a sacred object; he wants God to have a permanent, worthy home in Israel's midst.
-The BSB footnote notes that the LXX reads "for the God of Jacob" (connecting to Stephen's speech in Acts 7:46, where this verse is cited in the context of David's desire to build a dwelling for God).
+The LXX reads "for the God of Jacob" — a reading invoked by Stephen in Acts 7:46, where David's desire to build a dwelling for God becomes a pivot in the argument about the temple.

 The Discovery of the Ark: Ephrathah and Jaar (v.
 6)